Hinduwebsite.com

 "Down upon the Dravidians farming in the north came sudden surprising attacks from ruddy tribes driving chariots with that newly mastered animal, the horse.
 They were fierce and stalwart men hardened on the bracing tablelands of Central Asia, whose relatives were turning west into Europe to be our ancestors, but who themselves - Aryans o the Vedic days - chose the eastern course down into India, the beginning of a long adventure."
 1

-Such was the vision of the Aryans, the Europeans conjectured, while writing about the ancient Indians who lived in the northern plains of India and practiced a tradition that had hardly any resemblance with any other outside the Indian subcontinent.
-The concept of the Aryan invasion and their subjugation of the local tribes was made popular by European scholars such as Abbe Dubois and Max Muller.
+Such was the vision of the Aryans, the Europeans conjectured, while writing about the ancient people who lived in the northern plains of India and practiced a tradition that had hardly any resemblance with any other one outside the Indian subcontinent.
+The concept of the Aryan invasion and their subjugation of the local tribes was proposed and made popular by European scholars such as Abbe Dubois and Max Muller.
 In his book which was originally written in French and translated into English as "Hindu Manners Customs and Ceremonies (1897), Abbe Dubois rejected the notion of Egyptian and Arabian migration of people to India in favor of Caucasus migration.
 He proposed that after the great deluge the early settlers came to India from the north and settled down.
 Although his hypothesis rested on a really shaky foundation, Max Muller found merit in the work of Abbe Dubois and declared it as a "trustworthy authority".
 In his "Lectures on the Science of Languages", Max Muller went ahead with his hypothesis that the ancestors of the Indians, Greeks, Persians, Romans, Germans and the Celts lived together originally before migrating to different regions.
 He suggested that the Aryans of Europe came to India through the North-West passage by a southern route through Asia Minor, Greece and Italy.
 2

 The Distortion of Indian History

-The theory of Aryan invasion of India and the connection between the early inhabitants of India and of Europe both racially and linguistically stretched the imagination of many Indo European historians.
-It led to a great deal of confusion and distortion of Indian history in the backdrop of British imperialism.
-The theory trivialized the achievements of the early inhabitants of India in the field of religion, astronomy, metallurgy, medicine, architecture, urban planning, sea faring, ship building, transportation, literature and mathematics and projected a picture of white man's continuing burden of educating the pagan races and introducing them to the nuances of an advanced civilization.
-It was as if the British conquest of India was like history repeating itself.
 The early inhabitants were described as dark skinned, barbarous, irreligious and unclean people in contrast to the horse riding, fierce, warrior like, civilized, religious, fair skinned Aryans.
 The theory also distracted many historians by creating a mindset that encouraged the search for alternative homelands of Aryans and their possible migratory routes.
-It established a frame work of Indian history in the academic circles that attempted to trace all the early achievements of the civilization to the so called vedic Aryans.
+It established a frame work of Indian history in the academic circles that attempted to trace all the early achievements of the civilization to the so called Vedic Aryans.
 It precluded the exploration of the country's social diversity and religious plurality from a historical perspective through anthropological studies of populations patterns, habits and customs.
 It also contributed in some ways, unfortunately, to the racist dogmas of Hitler's Germany and the eventual segregation of that nation into Aryan and non Aryan groups.

 The Pros